inamulhaqazad/Vaccine-frameworks/README.md

 ## 3. Epitope-based framework

-This is the framework with the **weakest track record of full licensure for human infectious-disease prevention** — worth flagging explicitly given how central epitope selection is to your own HCV pipeline.
-Peptide/epitope vaccines remain, almost without exception, investigational for human infectious disease and oncology; none has cleared FDA approval to date.
+This is the framework with the **weakest track record of full licensure for human infectious-disease prevention** Peptide/epitope vaccines remain, almost without exception, investigational for human infectious disease and oncology; none has cleared FDA approval to date.
 WHO nonetheless maintains manufacturing/QC guidance for the class, reflecting sustained development interest.

 | Vaccine / candidate | Pathogen | Technology platform | Design basis | Regulatory status |
 |---|---|---|---|---|